buggyrace/buggy-race-about/docs/registering-users/spreadsheet.md

 You'll see a drop-down list for every column that you need.
 Select the appropriate column from the titles from the CSV file(s) you uploaded.

+There's also a **Duplicate username policy** drop-down, which indicates how you want to deal with the situation of users potentially having identical usernames (adding a disambiguating number, with or without a hyphen).

 Click **Create CSV** to generate the CSV file.
 If everything was OK, you'll see a message telling you how many users have been processed, and a button marked **Download CSV**.
 Click the button to get the CSV file: you can use that to